 Risk Levels of COVID-19 Spread at Amusement Parks and Carnivals:

 Before opening the amusement park or carnival for the general public, ensure all work areas, open spaces, and public utility areas, such as rides, gardens, museums, gift shops, and movie theatres, are properly sanitized using 1% Sodium Hypochlorite solution.
 After the entertainment park is reopened, please follow these safety tips:

 All frequently touched surfaces, such as handrails, benches, elevator buttons, doorknobs, slides, and washroom fittings, including floors and walls, should be cleaned and disinfected regularly using 1% Sodium Hypochlorite solution.
-This should be done before the Entertainment Park is opened, at the end of the day, and other regular intervals.
+This should be done before the Entertainment Park is opened, at the end of the day, and at other regular intervals.